bitcoin-sv/bsv-components-library/doc/README.md

 ### BlockDownloadedEvent

-``com.nchain.jcl.protocol.events.BlockDownloadedEvent``

-(*EVENTS.BLOCKS.BLOCK_DOWNLOADED*)

 An Event triggered when a Block has been fully downloaded, including its TXs.
 Since a Block could potentially use more memory than the HW available, this Event only notifies the FACT that the block has been downloaded, and also provides some info about it (like the Block Header, or the Peer it's been downloaded from).

+ This Event is accesible by: ``[P2Pservice].EVENTS.BLOCKS.BOCK_DOWNLOADED``

+ The Event class passed as paremeter to the *forEach* method is an instance of ``com.nchain.jcl.net.protocol.events.BlockDownloadedEvent``

 ### LiteBlockDownloadedEvent

-``com.nchain.jcl.protocol.events.LiteBlockDownloadedEvent``

-(*EVENTS.BLOCKS.LITE_BLOCK_DOWNLOADED*)

 An Event triggered when a "Lite" Block has been downloaded.
 A Lite block is a block which size is small enough to be put into memory without risking running out of it.

+ This Event is accesible by: ``[P2Pservice].EVENTS.BLOCKS.LITE_BOCK_DOWNLOADED``

+ The Event class passed as paremeter to the *forEach* method is an instance of ``com.nchain.jcl.net.protocol.events.LiteBlockDownloadedEvent``

-NOTE:
+> NOTE:
-When listening for Events regarding Blocks downloaded, the best approach is to listen to "BlockDownloadedEvent" instead, which is always triggered regardless of the block size.
-This event here thought is only triggered when the Block is NOT Big
+> When listening for Events regarding Blocks downloaded, the best approach is to listen to "BlockDownloadedEvent"
+> instead, which is always triggered regardless of the block size.
+This event here thought is only triggered when
+> the Block is NOT Big

 ### BlockHeaderDownloadedEvent

-``com.nchain.jcl.protocol.events.BlockHeaderDownloadedEvent``

-(*EVENTS.BLOCKS.BLOCK_HEADER_DOWNLOADED*)

-An Event triggered when a Block Header has been downloaded.
+An Event triggered when a Block Header has been downloaded, whcihi happends while downloading a block but *Before* the Block Transactions are downloaded.

+ This Event is accesible by: ``[P2Pservice].EVENTS.BLOCKS.BLOCK_HEADER_DOWNLOADED``

+ The Event class passed as paremeter to the *forEach* method is an instance of ``com.nchain.jcl.net.protocol.events.BlockHeaderDownloadedEvent``

 ### BlockTXsDownloadedEvent

-``com.nchain.jcl.protocol.events.BlockTXsDownloadedEvent``

-(*EVENTS.BLOCKS.BLOCK_TXS_DOWNLOADED*)

 An Event triggered when a Set of TXs from a Block has been downloaded.
-If you want to get notified when all the TXs have been downloaded and the block has been fully download, use the BlockDownloadedEvent.
+If aBlock is big and contains many Trnsactions, this event might be triggered several times, each time containing a different set of downloaded ransactions, until all of them are downloaded.
+If you want to get notified when all the TXs have been downloaded and the block has been fully download, use the *BlockDownloadedEvent*.

+ This Event is accesible by: ``[P2Pservice].EVENTS.BLOCKS.BLOCK_TXS_DOWNLOADED``

+ The Event class passed as paremeter to the *forEach* method is an instance of ``com.nchain.jcl.net.protocol.events.BlockTXsDownloadedEvent``

 ### BlockDiscardedEvent

-``com.nchain.jcl.protocol.events.BlockDiscardedEvent``

-(*EVENTS.BLOCKS.BLOCK_DISCARDED*)

 An Event triggered when a Block, which has been requested to download, is discarded for any reason.
-This event provides info about the Block (Hash) and the reason why the Block has been discarded A Block discarded might be attempted again after some time, depending on configuration.
+This event provides info about the Block (Hash) and the reason why the Block has been discarded

+ This Event is accesible by: ``[P2Pservice].EVENTS.BLOCKS.BLOCK_DISCARDED``

+ The Event class passed as paremeter to the *forEach* method is an instance of ``com.nchain.jcl.net.protocol.events.BlockDiscardedEvent``

+> A Block discarded might be attempted again after some time, depending on configuration.